Minimally invasive olive cultivation

 Maximum space for trees and nature

-Terroir prerequisite
+Terroir requirements

-- well draining loess soil without waterlogging
+- Well-drained loess soil without waterlogging

 As a contribution to the revitalization of the old Kaiserstuhl mixed landscapes in the sense of oleavitic culture, biodiversity is increased and symbiotic relationships between trees and vines are promoted, among other things